Poet; Rock Star; TV & Radio Presenter; Comedian; Cultural commentator

-His unique poetry writing and rapidfire delivery style was recorded and put to music by legendary producer
+His unique poetry and delivery style was recorded and put to music by legendary producer

-Random House, featuring the lyrics to his albums and more original material.
-It is one of the biggest selling poetry books in the UK.
+Random House, featuring the lyrics to classic tracks from his albums and more original material.
+It is one of the biggest selling poetry books ever in the UK, Canada and Australasia.